 - Darkening or discoloration;

-Friction — Dry masturbation, prolonged sexual activity, and even constant rubbing against clothing all create heat and friction.
-These can strip away the body’s natural lubricating oils, leaving the skin feeling dry and parched.
-Dry skin is also more susceptible to surface-level damage, meaning that even normal activities can cause microscopic tears in the outer layers of the skin; this can result in a penis that is sore and tender to the touch.
+Masturbation, prolonged sexual activity, and even constant rubbing against clothing all create heat and friction.
+These can strip away the body’s natural lubricating oils, leading to dry penis skin.
+This leaves the penile tissue more susceptible to surface-level damage, meaning that even normal activities can cause microscopic tears in the outer layers of the skin.
+The result may be a penis that is sore and tender to the touch.

 - Cease all sexual activity, including masturbation, for at least 24 hours to allow time for healing.

 - Drink plenty of water to hydrate the body from the inside out.

 - Wear soft, supportive cotton underwear that will protect the penis while allowing the skin to breathe.

 - Apply a penis-specific moisturizer (health professionals recommend Man1 Man Oil) that contains ingredients such as Shea butter and vitamin E.